Medically reviewed by Amy Gorin, MS, RDN

 Q: How hard is it to pass the RD exam?

 A: Some people will tell you that studying for the RD exam is a cake walk, and others will say it's the hardest thing they've ever had to do.
 I don't like to take chances, so I spent a full month studying for the exam.
-I wrote a guide on how to pass the RD exam, if you'd like to check out my top studying tips!
+I don't think it was a cake walk at all, but my month studying more than adequately prepared me.

 Q: Do you feel like the years before you were a dietitian were wasted?